rastin-ghasemi/terraform-tutorial/Day-15-Azure-Function/README.md

     }
 }
 ```
-Value of AzureWebJobsStorage and STORAGE_CONNECTION_STRING are in:
+The value of AzureWebJobsStorage and STORAGE_CONNECTION_STRING are in:

 azure Portal > rg > storage acc > security + network > access key >
-copy Connection string
+Copy Connection string

-then fill them.
+Then fill them.

 ## 6. Deploy to Azure
 Deploy your function app to Azure using the following command: